kybu/headless-selenium-for-win/README.md

     driver.quit

-Output might be something like this:
+Output might be something like this.
+'Sunny Weather' can be retrieved only on rare occasions:

     Headless IE binary: ../Debug/headless_ie_selenium.exe
     London, UK